paulie-o74/wordle-py/README.md

 1. As a first time user, I want to know what is expected of me on the log in screen
 2. As a first time user, I want to receive feedback on whether I logged in successfully or not.
-6. As the site-owner, I want the game to give accurate feedback to the user on whether or not their guess was correct
+6. As the site-owner, I want the game to give accurate feedback to the user on whether or not their guess was correct.

 The welcome screen calls for authentication from the user to allow them into the main app- see below for log on credentials.